mirabelle514/UIFlix/README.md

 ## Acknowledgments

-DevUX is built for educational purposes and draws inspiration from established design principles and research.
+UXFlix is built for educational purposes and draws inspiration from established design principles and research.
 All external sources are properly cited and credited to their original authors and researchers.

 ## Contact